wanchanglin/lamp/README.md

 ## Introduction

 The annotation or identification of metabolites detected in untargeted metabolomics studies applying liquid chromatography-mass spectrometry can apply full-scan (MS1), retention time (RT) and gas-phase fragmentation (MS/MS) data.
 Full-scan MS1 data can be applied as a first pass to decrease the number of possible annotations.
 However, electrospray ionisation is a complex process which generates multiple features (m/z-RT pairs) for each metabolite.
 The grouping of features and subsequent linkage to a single or multiple molecular formula is required to maximise true positive annotations and minimise false positive annotations.

 LAMP is a Python package as an easy-to-use software for feature grouping and metabolite annotation using MS1 data only.
 LAMPS groups features based on RT similarity and positive correlations across multiple biological samples.
 Genome-scale metabolic models are the source of metabolites applied in reference files though any source of metabolites can be used (e.g. HMDB or LIPID MAPS).
 The m/z differences related to in-source fragments, adducts, isotopes, oligomers and charge states can be user-defined in the reference file.

 ## Installation

 ### Source

 You can install `lamp` from source.
 Download zip file and unzip somewhere in your PC (Windows, Linux and MacOS) or git-clone this site.
 Go to `lamp` directory and do :

     $ cd lamp                                      # go to 'lamp' folder
-    $ python setup sdist                    # create 'lamp' package
+    $ python -m build                              # create 'lamp' package
     $ cd dist                                      # go to 'lamp' package folder
-    $ sudo pip install lamp-x.x.x.tar.gz    # install 'lamp'.
-Need to change
+    $ sudo pip install lamp-x.x.x.tar.gz --upgrade
-                                            # 'x.x.x' to right version such as
+    # install 'lamp'.
+Need to change 'x.x.x' to right version such as '1.0.0'.
-                                            # '1.0.0'.

 ### Conda

-(come soon)
+(coming soon)

 ### PyPI

-(come soon)
+(coming soon)

-## Usage
+## Usages

-For end users, `lamp` provides command line and graphical interfaces.
+For end users, `lamp` provides command line and graphical user interfaces.

     $ lamp --help
     Executing lamp version 1.0.0.
-    usage: lamp [-h] {cmd,gui} ...
+    usage: lamp [-h] {cli,gui} ...

     Compounds Annotation of LC-MS data

     positional arguments:
-      {cmd,gui}
+      {cli,gui}
-        cmd       Annotate metabolites in CMD.
+        cli       Annotate metabolites in CLI.
         gui       Annotate metabolites in GUI.

     options: